Categories

 Macros

 Macro can be considered as a value that can be used by all operators of the current process that come after the macro has been defined.
 Whenever using macros, make sure that the operators are in the correct sequence.
 It is compulsory that the macro should be defined before it can be used in parameter values.
-Macro is one of the advanced topics of RapidMiner, please study the attached Example Processes to develop a better understanding of macros.
+Macro is one of the advanced topics, please study the attached Example Processes to develop a better understanding of macros.

 There are also some predefined macros: